Unboxed-Software/solana-course/content/token22-on-chain.md

 }
 ```

- The `transfer_checked` method builds a `transfer_checked` insruction object and actually invokes the program in the `CpiContext` under the hood.
+ The `transfer_checked` method builds a `transfer_checked` instruction object and actually invokes the program in the `CpiContext` under the hood.
 We are just utilizing Anchor's wrapper over the top of this process.
 If you're curious, [here is the source code](https://docs.rs/anchor-spl/latest/src/anchor_spl/token_2022.rs.html#35-61).

 ```rust
 pub fn transfer_checked<'info>(